 A good shopping cart experience makes a good shopping experience, both online and offline.
-Just as a bad cart with a wonky wheel can ruin one’s day at the grocery store, a bad shopping cart on an e-commerce platform can wreck a shopping experience just as easily.
+Just as a bad cart with a loose wheel can ruin one’s day at the grocery store, a bad shopping cart on an e-commerce platform can wreck a shopping experience just as easily.

 Here are 7 great features that make the best shopping cart experiences.

 Rule number one: Place the shopping cart button where it’s easy to find.
 Most e-commerce sites put it on the top right corner of their homepage.
 Following this convention can make navigating through your platform a more intuitive, muscle memory friendly experience for your users.
 Here are some examples from major e-commerce sites like Shopee, Lazada, Aliexpress and Watsons.

 An eye-catching design helps in drawing attention, but you might want to stay within the bounds of universally recognizable shopping cart or shopping bag icons.
 This helps with usability and international recognition.